MitchellV3/INTP-362-Blog-2/README.md

 ### Project Structure

-The project structure is pretty simple, we’ll need an `index.html` file to display the terminal, a `main.js` file to set up the Electron app and handle communication between the renderer process and the main process, a `renderer.js` file to set up and configure the terminal in the renderer process, and a `preload.js` file to expose methods for communication between the renderer process and the main process.
+The project structure is pretty simple.
+We’ll need an `index.html` file to display the terminal, a `main.js` file to set up the Electron app and spawn the pty process, a `renderer.js` file to render and configure the terminal, and a `preload.js` file to expose methods for communication between the renderer process and the main process.
 Everything can just be kept in the root directory of the project to keep things simple.

 ## Setting up the Electron App